EasyAbp/Abp.EventBus.Boxes.Dtm/README.md

 1. Ensure the intranet endpoint (you configured above) is available since the DTM Server uses it to invoke your app.

+1. The DTM event boxes should work now.

 ## Roadmap

 - [ ] Barrier tables/collections auto clean up.